-- Additional meals over those provided in consideration for the Monthly Fee. - Additional housekeeping beyond that provided for the Monthly Fee, including but not limited to unusually heavy housekeeping required due to your failure to maintain the Residence in a clean and orderly condition at all times. - Covered parking spaces will be available and assigned on a limited basis, first come first served. - At our sole discretion, satellite television may be available for an Extra Charge. - Unscheduled personal transportation services. - Other services as may be provided from time to time.
+- Additional meals over those provided in consideration for the Monthly Fee. - 24/7 grab-and-go marketplace. - Additional housekeeping beyond that provided for the Monthly Fee, including but not limited to unusually heavy housekeeping required due to your failure to maintain the Residence in a clean and orderly condition at all times. - Covered parking spaces will be available and assigned on a limited basis, first come first served. - At our sole discretion, satellite television may be available for an Extra Charge. - Unscheduled personal transportation services. - Other services as may be provided from time to time.

-ESTIMATED OCCUPANCY FOR 2024
+ESTIMATED OCCUPANCY FOR 2025